RocketRace/hoopy/README.md

 | `*`, `/`, `%`, `@`, `.`, `!`, as well as partial application and infixified functions | 8 | `*`, `/`, `//`, `%`, `@` |
 | (none) | 9 | `**` (Right-associative) |

-There are additionally some custom operators that are disallowed due to the ambiguity they create, such as `::` (which can be either an operator call or slice syntax) or `<~` (which can be seen as the `<` operator applied to a right argument under unary `~`) or many more.

-Furthermore, custom in-place operators (such as `+=` or `>>=`) cannot be called as custom operators due to inconsistency between their custom and standard-python precedence.
-In Python, in-place operators are statements rather than expressions, meaning that they have looser precedence than any infix operator that yields expressions.
-Unfortunately, this means getting rid of `>>=`.
+There are a number of custom operators that will introduce ambiguity in the grammar if defined, such as `:`, `+=`, etc. This includes most operators already used by python, as well as those that may be confused with a binary operator followed by a unary operator.
+To fix this issue, use a backtick character (`` ` ``) in your custom operators to mark it as a "verbatim" operator.
+This means that instead of `x >>= y`, you should write ``x >>=` y``.

 Custom operators may also be imported from other modules:
 ```py